-Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Nassau County
+Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Brooklyn

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Miguel Romero, who died on November 19, 2022, in a motor vehicle incident involving members of the Nassau County Police Department (NCPD).
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Jason Pass, who died on November 1, 2023 following an encounter with members of the New York City Police Department (NYPD).

 These are preliminary facts and subject to change.